C-ReD: A Comprehensive Chinese Benchmark for AI-Generated Text Detection Derived from Real-World Prompts: Detectors

 \subsection{Zero-shot Detectors}

 Zero-shot detectors refer to methods that distinguish AI-generated text from human-written text without any task-specific training or labeled examples.
 Instead, they rely solely on the statistical properties of text under a pre-trained language model (often the same model used for generation, or a comparable reference model).
 These approaches typically compute scores based on token-level likelihoods, prediction ranks, entropy, or other intrinsic signals derived during forward passes through the model.
 Below we summarize the zero-shot detection methods evaluated on C-ReD: \begin{itemize} \item \textbf{Log-Likelihood}~\cite{solaiman2019release}: Computes the average log-probability of tokens in a text under a reference language model.
 AI-generated text typically exhibits higher likelihood than human-written text due to exposure during training. \item \textbf{Entropy}~\cite{gehrmann2019gltr}: Measures the entropy of the predicted token distribution at each position.
 Human-written text tends to have higher entropy (more unpredictable) compared to AI output. \item \textbf{Log-Rank}~\cite{mitchell2023detectgpt}: Uses the rank of each ground-truth token in the model’s vocabulary prediction sorted by probability.
 AI-generated tokens often appear at higher ranks. \item \textbf{Log-Likelihood Log-Rank Ratio (LRR)}~\cite{su2023detectllm}: A zero-shot detection score that combines log-likelihood and log-rank.
 By taking the ratio of these two quantities, LRR better distinguishes AI-generated text—which tends to have high likelihood but even more strongly concentrated token ranks—from human-written text. \item \textbf{Fast-DetectGPT} \cite{bao2024fast}: An efficient alternative to DetectGPT~\cite{mitchell2023detectgpt} that introduces conditional probability curvature as its core metric and uses a faster sampling approach. \item \textbf{Lastde / Lastde++}~\cite{xu2025trainingfree}: A training-free detection method that treats the sequence of token probabilities generated by a language language model as a time series.
 By analyzing this sequence, Lastde and Lastde++ identify distinctive patterns characteristic of AI-generated text. \item \textbf{DNA-DetectLLM}~\cite{zhu2025dna}: A zero-shot method that constructs an ideal AI-generated sequence and measures how much an input text must be “repaired” to match it.
-The repair effort—higher for human text—serves as the detection score. \end{itemize} For all methods except DNA-DetectLLM, we use \texttt{EleutherAI/gpt-j-6b} as the scoring model to ensure a consistent basis for comparison.
-Specifically, Fast-DetectGPT and Lastde++ also adopt GPT-J-6B as their reference model.
-For DNA-DetectLLM, following its dual-model design, we set the observer model to \texttt{tiiuae/falcon-7b} and the performer model to \texttt{tiiuae/falcon-7b-instruct}, as recommended in the original implementation.
+The repair effort—higher for human text—serves as the detection score. \item \textbf{LAPD}~\cite{wu2026alignment}: A zero-shot method that formalizes the alignment imprint as a measurable statistic.
+It introduces the Log-likelihood Alignment Preference Discrepancy, a standardized information-weighted metric that leverages the statistical signatures left by model alignment to achieve superior performance.